 production of his kites has been shifted offshore, to Chinese factories

 in particular.
-Now people can own an exceptional Cody for around
+Now people can own an exceptional Cody for less than

 half the price of the German originals.